nushastro/website/docs/stellar/evolution/sun_like.md

-# Death of a Sun-like Star
+# Evolution of a sun-like star

 ## Subgiant